Homelessness can't be ignored any longer.

-To thank you, we’ll promote your company’s brand to the UK’s business elite in a double page spread in the Financial Times, running twice each December.
-We will also provide you with co-branded assets including a Christmas ecard and inspiring video, to share your season’s greetings with stakeholders and staff, while showing your company’s support to end homelessness.
+To thank you, we'll promote your company's brand to the UK's business elite in a double page spread in the Financial Times, running twice each December.
+We will also provide you with digital assets to share your company's support to end homelessness with stakeholders and staff.

 These calendars include a range of seasonal and ad hoc volunteering opportunities for teams and individuals.

 Unfortunately, due to the popularity of our volunteering programme, we are not able to offer opportunities to companies who are looking to source one-off team events.